-Gaited American Horses are perfect horses for any activity an equine enthusiast might enjoy.
-They are commonly seen in the show ring as English and Western pleasure mounts, and American Gaited Breeds also excel out on the trails.
+Gaited Horses are perfect horses for any activity an equine enthusiast might enjoy.
+They are commonly seen in the show ring as English and Western pleasure mounts, and Gaited Breeds also excel out on the trails.
 Since their smooth gaits are easy for them to perform, trail riders can enjoy many tireless hours of riding in comfort.
 Their athleticism also makes them a competitive choice for riders who enjoy dressage, versatility, jumping, competitive trail, endurance, cowboy/girl mounted shooting, agility, reining, and driving.
 As our gaited community continues to grow in popularity, the disciplines represented by our talented horses expands and is limited only by our imaginations.

-American breeds of gaited horses generally range from 14.3 to 17 hands and weigh 800 to 1200 pounds.
+Gaited breeds generally range from 14.3 to 17 hands and weigh 800 to 1200 pounds.
 Breed associations for gaited ponies also exist.
 Gaited horses come in many diverse colors and color patterns, including palomino, grey, roans, and, yes, even spotted.
 The variety of colors is sure to please any horse lover.
 Today’s Gaited Horses have pretty heads with small, well placed ears and large bold eyes.
 The horse has a long sloping shoulder and hip, a fairly short back, and short strong coupling.
 In the conformation of the gaited horse, the bottom line is longer than the top line, allowing for a longer stride.

 Smooth gaited horses always have at least one foot on the ground onto which their weight is transferred.
 This dynamic has no moment of suspension, and allows these horses to maintain a constant gliding sensation for the rider.

 - What are the most common smooth gaits?